-Disputes and cohabitation solicitor James Burrows discusses the options if you’re an unmarried couple who are splitting up but jointly own a property.
+Disputes and cohabitation partner James Burrows discusses the options if you’re an unmarried couple who are splitting up but jointly own a property.

 We are frequently asked to advise clients on property ownership following the breakdown of a non-marital relationship.
 There are two potential forms that the dispute can take:-